Scale-Invariant Regret Matching and Online Learning with Optimal Convergence: Bridging Theory and Practice in Zero-Sum Games: Adaptive optimistic gradient descent

 \section{Adaptive optimistic gradient descent}

-We begin by analyzing the usual optimistic mirror descent algorithm~\citep{Rakhlin13:Online} with Euclidean regularization, but with a particular type of time-varying learning rate; we call the resulting algorithm $\AdOGD$.
-As will become clear, there are many parallels between this adaptive gradient descent-type algorithm and $\IREGPRMplus$---the algorithm that we introduce in~\Cref{sec:RM}.
-The upcoming analysis of $\AdOGD$ also serves as a warm-up for that of $\IREGPRMplus$.
+As a warm-up to the analysis in~\Cref{sec:RM}, here we analyze the usual optimistic mirror descent algorithm~\citep{Rakhlin13:Online} with Euclidean regularization, but with a particular type of time-varying learning rate; we call the resulting algorithm $\AdOGD$.
+As discussed in~\Cref{sec:rm-as-ogd}, there are many parallels between this adaptive gradient descent-type algorithm and $\IREGPRMplus$---the algorithm that we introduced in~\Cref{sec:RM}.